 - Scores must be submitted prior to 9:00 p.m.
-CDT on the final score submission deadline date. the Saturday of the scheduled-event (practice or competition). - Score submissions or changes can be made at any time prior to the season score submission deadline date. weekly 9:00 p.m.
-CDT Saturday deadline. - Athletes will automatically be assigned a "Did Not Participate" (DNP) if a score is not submitted before the deadline. - After submitting scores, the coach(es) will receive a confirmation email including athlete scores.
-If the coach does not receive the email, the scores were not properly submitted and they should try again. - The email scoring confirmation is sent to all coach emails that are selected in the Team Management System. - Partial (one or more athlete scores) scoring submissions count as a team score and the Reserve Week score cannot be used. - Any student athlete score that is an error cannot be corrected after the deadline.
+CDT on the Saturday of the scheduled event (practice or competition). - Score submissions or changes can be made at any time prior to the weekly 9:00 p.m.
+CDT Saturday deadline. - After submitting scores, team staff members will receive a confirmation email including athlete scores. - If the team staff members do not receive the confirmation email, the scores were not properly submitted and they should try again. - The scoring confirmation is emailed to all coaches that are selected by the Head Coach in the Team Management System. - Partial (one or more athlete scores) scoring submissions count as a team score and the Reserve Week score for the team cannot be used. - Any student athlete score that is an error cannot be corrected after the deadline.

-\\IMPORTANT\\ For any team that does not submit scores for an event will receive a "DNP" that event. for the week before Saturday at 9:00 p.m.
-CDT, the Reserve Week score will be used.
+IMPORTANT For any team that does not submit any event scores before the score submission deadline, the Reserve Week score will be used.
 No exceptions will be made after the deadline.